LankyMoose/builderman/packages/lib/README.md

 - ❌ **Never throws** — failures are returned as structured results
 - 🧱 **Composable pipelines** — pipelines can be converted into tasks
 - 💾 **Task-level caching** — skip tasks when inputs and outputs haven't changed
+- 🎯 **Artifact dependencies** — reference outputs from other tasks in cache inputs
+- 🔌 **Input resolvers** — track package dependencies and other dynamic inputs

 ---